M365-DenzilFernandes/PowerBI-MessageCenter/README.md

 # Option 1 - PowerBI-MessageCenter

-* Unfortunately this no longer works.
-I am processing of updating it to use graph.microsoft.com; Please use the Option 2 below.

 A Power BI Report to connect to the Office 365 Service Communications API.
 Note: The data connection is set to Anonymous and the queries contains the HTTPS POST/GET request to authenicate with the TenantId/ClientId/ClientSecret

-This report contains a data query which connects to the Office 365 Service Communications API and query the following from the API:
+This report contains a data query which connects to the Graph API and query the following from the API:

 * Get Current Status: Get current service status including any incidents.
 * Get Messages: Get Incidents, Planned Maintenance, and Message Centre communications.